Registering on and logging in to SAP Business Network: A guide for businesses

 • your head office’s address, including the street address, city, province or state, and postal code or zip code

-Tip: If you are unsure of your organization’s legal name, use the Government of Canada’s GST/HST Registry Search to verify that you have the correct name.
+Tip: If you are unsure of your organization’s legal name, use the Government of Canada’s GST/HST Registry Search to verify that you have entered the name registered with CRA.

-A screenshot of the Company information section of the SAP Ariba Registration page.
+A screenshot of the Company information section of the SAP Business Network Register page.

 Step 3